turanjade/turanjade/README.md

 - 👀 I’m interested in traffic emission and energy modelling, traffic-related air quality, and green transport strategy
 - 🌱 I’m currently learning reinforcement learning
 - 💞️ I’m looking to collaborate on smart charging
+- 💼 Open for jobs on data analysis, engineering consulting, and academic research
 - 📫 How to reach me @ turancoolgal at seu dot edu dot cn

 <!---